MultimodalQnA Application

 3. Set up other environment variables:

-Notice that you can only choose one command below to set up envs according to your hardware.
-Other that the port numbers may be set incorrectly.
+Choose one command below to set env vars according to your hardware.
+Otherwise, the port numbers may be set incorrectly.

 # on Gaudi